-The village itself has been build away from the sea following the common practice of old times where the protection from the pirates and other sea invaders was the main target of the villagers.
-Thymiana is well known for a battle against pirates back in medieval ages where the villagers won a significant victory and in memorial of that day they are celebrating every year the “Mostra” (=presentation) where a representation of that battle is taking place.
-Responsible for sustainability of the custom is the Educational and Cultural Group of Thymiana with the participation and engagement of villagers where a local dance named “Talimi” with the escort of “Toubi” (=a local instrument, a kind of drums) is historical connected with Mostra.
+The village itself has been built away from the sea following the common practice of old times where the protection from the pirates and other sea invaders was the main target of the villagers.
+Thymiana is well known for a battle against pirates back in medieval ages where the villagers won a significant victory and in memorial of that day, they are celebrating every year the “Mostra” (=presentation) where a representation of that battle is taking place.
+Responsible for sustainability of the custom is the Educational and Cultural Group of Thymiana with the participation and engagement of villagers where a local dance named “Talimi” with the escort of “Toubi” (=a local instrument, a kind of drums) is historically connected with Mostra.

 The village of Thymiana hosts one of the largest churches on the island of Chios, a church dedicated to Agios Efstratios.
 This religious monument was also built with the well-known Thymiana stone in 1890.

 Karfas, Agia Ermioni and Megas Limnionas are three areas that belong to the Community of Thymiana.
 The visitor can find in those areas plenty of hotels, rooms, villas and holiday apartments, as well as restaurants, cafeterias, fish taverns and bars.
 In the village are also some small taverns and cafeterias where the local people and visitors can spend their time.